 "Mom pain" and "Nursing Neck" are real..... but we've got these super easy hacks to help you quickly relieve the discomfort from carrying around your babies, and nursing all day.
 So.... let's get into it!

 Working and pumping makes you feel over the top burned out!
 Am I right?

 When do you get time for you???
-If you're not practicing regular self care, you will crash and burn, momma!
+If you're not practicing regular self care, you will crash and burn.

 In this podcast episode we are talking all about realistic, unselfish ways to add self care into your every day.
-We are going to help you recharge, regroup, and fill your cup so you can keep going like the superwoman you are!!!
+We are going to help you recharge, regroup, and fill your cup so you can keep going like the badass you are!

 This website uses marketing and tracking technologies.
 Opting out of this will opt you out of all cookies, except for those needed to run the website.
 Note that some products may not work as well without tracking cookies.Opt Out of Cookies